 There are two apps you need to install on your Android phone:

-ES File Explorer: It is multifunctional file manager app for Android devices.
-It has an inbuilt file browser, image viewer, FTP client, WiFi file transfer, search function and more…
+ES File Explorer: It is a multifunctional file manager app for Android devices.
+It has an inbuilt file browser, image viewer, FTP client, WiFi file transfer, search function, and more…

 The FTP Server is easy to use app that turns Android your phone File Transfer Protocol server to access/share files over the Internet or Local network.

 You may want to know

 If you don’t want to use the FTP server or FTP client then please use simple and the best way to access your all Android files and folder rather more than How to Remotely Control Android Smartphone From PC Using Airdroid